 iii Foreign investment

 Foreign investments are subject to US national security laws.
-The Committee on Foreign Investment in the United States, for example, is an inter-agency committee chaired by the Secretary of the Treasury that has authority to review foreign investments to protect national security and make recommendations to the President to block the same.33 The President may exercise this authority if he finds that the foreign interest might take action that impairs national security, and other provisions of the law do not provide the President with appropriate authority to act to protect national security.34
+The Committee on Foreign Investment in the United States, for example, is an inter-agency committee chaired by the Secretary of the Treasury that has authority to review foreign investments to protect national security and make recommendations to the president to block the same.33 The President may exercise this authority if he finds that the foreign interest might take action that impairs national security, and other provisions of the law do not provide the president with appropriate authority to act to protect national security.34

 There are generally no royalties levied on the extraction of federally owned minerals, with the exception of fuel minerals and others governed by the Mineral Leasing Act.
 Many states, however, charge royalties on mineral operations on state-owned lands and taxes that function like a royalty on all lands, such as severance taxes, mine licence taxes or resource excise taxes.
 These functional royalties can differ depending on land ownership and the minerals extracted.

-ii Tax considerations
+iii Tax considerations

 There are no federal taxes specific to mineral extraction (see above regarding state mining taxes as functional royalties).
 General federal, state, county and municipal taxes apply to mining companies, including income taxes, payroll taxes, sales taxes, property taxes and use taxes.